 In contemporary architecture, color has undergone an exponential evolution in terms of perception, proportional to the technological innovations applied in the building envelope and capable of influencing the definition of wellness, safety, health and accessibility environmental requirements for both indoor and outdoor spaces.

-Rolled titanium zinc products offer numerous possibilities: they are available in the natural variant, a glossy grey color which turns darker when gaining an extra protection layer through oxidation, in the pre-weathered variant and in the colored versions belonging to The Colored Ones series, which features six colors (Mediterranean Blue, Lagoon Green, Antique Red, Natural Earth Brown, Rock Grey and Graphite Black) to meet any design needs.
+Rolled titanium zinc products offer numerous possibilities: they are available in the natural variant, a glossy grey color which turns darker when gaining an extra protection layer through oxidation, in the pre-weathered variant and in the colored versions belonging to The Color Line series, which features six colors (Mediterranean Blue, Lagoon Green, Antique Red, Natural Earth Brown, Rock Grey and Graphite Black) to meet any design needs.